Proto-Bulgarish Place Names in Eastern Europe

 Further to the east of the Lviv Region, the amount of the place names of Bulgarish origin decreased gradually, but surprisingly, they form a clear chain of settlements at a distance of 10-20 km from each other (Sokal, Tetevchitsi, Radekhiv, Uvin, Corsiv, Tesluhiv, Basharivka, Tetylkivtsi near Pidkamin’, Kokorev, Tetylkivtsi near Kremenets, Tsetsenivka, Shumbar, Potutoriv, Keletentsi, Zhemelintsi, Sohuzhentsi, Savertsi, Sasanivka, Pedynka, Sulkivka, Ulaniv, Chepeli, Shepiyivka, Kordelivka, etc.) This chain extends from Sokal in the north of Lviv region above Radekhiv to Radivyliv, then turns east and runs south of Kremenets, Shumsk and Iziaslav to Lubar, then turns south-east, goes above Chmilnyk through Kalynivka, and there's not a chain already but a whole band of names going in the direction to the Dnieper River, they can be found in large numbers on both sides along.

 West of Cherkasy, a bog separates the Irdyn’ and Irdyn’ka, rivers that flow into the Dnieper below and above the city respectively.
-Looking at a map, one may observe that these two rivers were once part of a channel that separated from the Dnieper, leaving behind the island on which the city of Cherkassy was built.
+Looking at a map, one may observe that these two rivers were once part of a channel that separated from the Dnieper, leaving behind the island on which the city of Cherkasy was built.
 The Chuvash verb irtěn, “to be separated," expresses that situation rather well.
-The name of the city can have Bulgarish origin too as well as more than ten similar names in the whole Eastern Europe.
-Thete are villages Cherkasy in Pustomyty district of Lviv Region, in Kovel district of Volyn Region, Czerkasy in the neighboring Lublin Voivodeship of Poland (Tomaszew County, Lashuv commune), and there are four villages of Charkasy in Belarus.
+The name of the city can have Bulgarish origin too as well as more than ten similar names in the whole of Eastern Europe.
+There are villages Cherkasy in Pustomyty district of Lviv Region, in Kovel district of Volyn Region, Czerkasy in the neighboring Lublin Voivodeship of Poland (Tomaszew County, Lashuv commune), and there are four villages of Charkasy in Belarus.
 In Russia there are even more settlements in the form of Cherkassy; some of them are located on the Chuvash ethnic lands, but they are present also in the Kursk, Lipetsk, Tula, and Tver Regions.
-In Chuvashia itself there are at least a dozen settlements with an end -kassy: Anchikassy, Oykassy, Kachakassy, Irkhkassy, Torkassy, Khirkassy, Chulkassy, Sharkassy etc (EGOROV GENNADIY.
+In Chuvashia itself there are at least a dozen settlements with an end -kassy: Anchikassy, Oykassy, Kachakassy, Irkhkassy, Torkassy, Khirkassy, Chulkassy, Sharkassy, etc (EGOROV GENNADIY.
 1993, 38).
-Such names are a typical attributive construction in Turkic languages, when the defined name takes the possessive affix of the 3rd person singular (that is, in this case sy).
-Chuv kasă “village, street, new settlement” in such constrution have to take the form kasăsy, which is reduced to kassy.
-Chuv. kĕr "autumn" is well suited as definition for toponyms of this type, that is the settlement had a meaning "autumn village".
-The accepted interpretation becomes more convincing if one takes into account the similarity of this meaning to the sense of the widespread Turkic kyshlaq, which is translated as "winter residence" (from qysh "winer" of the same origin as Chuv. kĕr).
-At that time Turks, being cattle-breeders, pastured livestock by nomadic way in the summer, but at autumn coming they stayed on one place, where hay was stored by them in advance for the winter.
-Such sites were called cherkassy or kysklaq.
+Such names are a typical attributive construction in Turkic languages when the defined name takes the possessive affix of the 3rd person singular (that is, in this case sy).
+Chuv kasă “village, street, new settlement” in such construction have to take the form kasăsy, which is reduced to kassy.
+Chuv. kĕr "autumn" is well suited as the definition for toponyms of this type, that is the settlement had a meaning of "autumn village".
+The accepted interpretation becomes more convincing if one takes into account the similarity of this meaning to the sense of the widespread Turkic kyshlaq, which is translated as "winter residence" (from qysh "winter" of the same origin as Chuv. kĕr).
+Turks pastured livestock in a nomadic way in the summer but in autumn stayed in one place where hay was stored in advance for the winter.
+Such sites were called cherkassy or kyshlaq.
 The name of the Lithuanian village of Kerkasiai of the same origin preserved the original sound k, while it moved to ch in the Slavic languages (known interchange of consonants).

 Names of the village of Kandaurovo and the river Kandaurovs’ki Vody, lt of the Inhul derive from Chuv. kăn “potash” and tăvar, "salt".
 It has been assumed that the ancient Bulgars could obtain salt in this area from evaporation, selling it to their neighbors (Stetsyuk Valentyn, 1998, 57).
 But here we are not talking about common, table salt, because then there would be no need for a special attributive for the word tăvar.
 Therefore, potash (potassium carbonate) may be implied.
 The deposits of this salt are found in nature and it is known to people from ancient times.
 Potash tastes bitter, and just Herodotus mentioned the river with bitter water in Scythia.
 Describing the Hipanis River (Ὕπανις), he noted that the water is fresh in this river, and within four days of its journey from the sea the water becomes very bitter.
 Hypanis is usually associated with the Southern Bug, but it is possible that the sources of the Inhul were taken for its sources, the water of which became bitter just after the confluence of the Kandaurov’ki waters.